Change your single sign-on provider

 - Keep your password handy: If you don’t know your Slack password, request a password reset email so that you can sign in to your workspace when SSO is turned off or bypass SSO during sign-in.
 Owners and admins may be signed out and asked to configure two-factor authentication when SSO is turned off.

-- Plan ahead: Make sure that the email addresses in Slack match the primary email addresses in your identity provider.
+- Plan ahead: Make sure that the email addresses in Slack match the primary email addresses in your IDP.

-- Communicate the change: Use your #general channel to make an announcement and let members know what to expect.
+- Communicate the change: Use the #general channel or another announcements channel to let members know what to expect.

 - Check your provisioning settings: If you manage members with automatic provisioning, check that your provisioning settings are still valid.